-I don’t particularly like writing about current events or stuff in the news unless it pees me off or i think it’s interesting and needs sharing.
+I don’t particularly like writing about current events or stuff in the news unless it pees me off or I think it’s interesting and needs sharing.
 Stuff like that tends to get really old and out of date very quickly and a few weeks down the line it makes no sense.
 Added to that peop,le outside Britain don’t really give a stuff.
-This however, is one of those cases where i find it very interesting… I’m talking about the very reason George Osborne is STILL Chancellor of the Exchequer…
+This however, is one of those cases where I find it very interesting… I’m talking about the very reason George Osborne is STILL Chancellor of the Exchequer.

 Now curiously, Osborne wasn’t Howard’s first choice for the role.
-He was third… After both Hague and Cameron refused the job.
-Interestingly, Cameron allegedly refused it on the grounds that he thought the role was beneath him… which says a lot about Cameron really.
+He was third, after both Hague and Cameron refused the job.
+Interestingly, Cameron allegedly refused it on the grounds that he thought the role was beneath him, which says a lot about Cameron really.
 Notice it was Howard who selected him… The same Michael Howard who announced his resignation the day after the election.
 I want you to think on this for a second.
 At the time of the appointment Howard knew he was leaving and he knew that whoever he picked would stand a good chance of being replaced by the new party leader.
 My theory is that he after two rejections he decided he would just pick any poor sap on the grounds that whoever he picked wouldn’t really matter.
-So he selected Osborne… Not because of his economic prowess or his experience in the shadow cabinet… He’d only been there a year remember… but because he was there and the job was only likely to be a temporary one.
-Whoever followed Howard a few months down the line would want their own Chancellor… It is likely that Howard only selected Osborne on this basis… as a temporary stand in.
+So he selected Osborne.
+Not because of his economic prowess or his experience in the shadow cabinet, he’d only been there a year remember, but because he was there and the job was only likely to be a temporary one.
+Whoever followed Howard a few months down the line would want their own chancellor.
+It is likely that Howard only selected Osborne on this basis, as a temporary stand in.

 Interestingly enough, of the ones who had previous government experience a big number were elected in 1992.
 So even then, you could argue that they didn’t have a lot of experience.
-And yes… I know they say that time moves faster in politics… But there had only been two elections since the Conservatives lost office and MPs don’t change around that often on the whole… A lot of the older experienced MPs had gone for sure… But there were still plenty who had more government experience than most of Howard’s cabinet put together.
-There were a lot more ‘ government experienced’ Conservatives in 2010.
-In 2005 it wasn’t like when Labour came to power when they had been out of it for eighteen years… Although even then Blair had quite a few cabinet posts who had been around for a fair while and presumably had a good idea of their job description… particularly in the top ranks… And whenever Blair did do a reshuffle he always at least had experienced people in the positions that mattered.
-Say what you like about Blair but at least he was reasonably sensible when it came to cabinet appointments (even if they did ultimately make a mess!)… And one more thing… Michael Howard completely shuffled his cabinet three times in 18 months… Make of that what you will.
+And yes, I know they say that time moves faster in politics, but there had only been two elections since the Conservatives lost office and MPs don’t change around that often, on the whole.
+A lot of the older experienced MPs had gone, definitely, but there were still plenty who had more government experience than most of Howard’s cabinet put together.
+There were a lot more ‘ government experienced’ Conservatives than there were in 2010.
+In 2005 it wasn’t like when Labour came to power when they had been out of it for eighteen years.
+Although even then, Blair had quite a few cabinet members who had been around for a fair while and presumably had a good idea of their job description, particularly in the top ranks.
+And whenever Blair did do a reshuffle he always at least had experienced people in the positions that mattered.
+Say what you like about Blair but at least he was reasonably sensible when it came to cabinet appointments (even if they did ultimately make a mess!).
+One more thing- Michael Howard completely shuffled his cabinet three times in eighteen months.
+Make of that what you will.